awohletz/electron-prisma-trpc-example/README.md

 2. On your Windows computer, run `npm run publish`
 2. On your Mac computer, run `npm run publish`

 These commands will build for their respective platforms and upload the release files to your Github repo.
-They don't have to be done in the order listed above.